PaulinaGacek/Game-of-life/README.md

 *third line* consists of the name of file with initial state - as default there is a initial state provided in `common\initial_state.txt`

+*fourth line* consists of period of rendering new state given in milliseconds

 #### Syntax of the file which initial state ####
 *all lines* are the list of live cells on digit in format `X Y`,